maniospas/Blombly/docs/advanced/libs.md

 Automates several file handling tasks.
-In addition to those operations, filesystem access safety is imposed with the `!access` and `!modify` preprocessor directives described
-[here](../basics/io.md).
-You cannot access any system resources without explicitly providing the respective permissions to your program *from your main/running file*.
+In addition to those operations, filesystem access safety is imposed with the `!access` and `!modify` preprocessor directives described [here](../basics/io.md).
+Access any system resources without explicitly providing the respective permissions to your program *from your main/running file*.
 For safety, required permissions found in any included files that are not a subset of those declared in the main program create an error and ask to be added.